Mueller Publishes Op-ed on TikTok, National Cybersecurity

 Posted July 18, 2022

-Milton Mueller, professor in the School of Public Policy and School of Cybersecurity and Privacy, published an op-ed in the New York Daily News.
-The article, titled “TikTok Is Not a Threat to America,” argues against claims that the social media app poses threats to national cybersecurity.
+Milton Mueller(link is external), professor in the School of Public Policy and School of Cybersecurity and Privacy, published an op-ed in the New York Daily News.
+The article(link is external), titled “TikTok Is Not a Threat to America,” argues against claims that the social media app poses threats to national cybersecurity.

 In the article, Mueller highlights several attempts that government officials have made to crack down on TikTok and rebuts the claims of cybersecurity concerns officials have used to justify them.
 This includes the argument that TikTok, a Chinese-owned company, will steal private information.